-Today was our last day in Iceland and we had a lazy start after a long day yesterday.
+Today was our last day in Iceland, and we had a lazy start after a long day yesterday.
 We had our morning coffee and quickly packed our bags.
 We left the Puffin Hostel to see the sights around Vík and then eventually head back towards the airport.
-Our first stop was Víkurkirkja, a little Lutheran church situated on top of a small hill, with superb views of the ocean & town.
+Our first stop was Víkurkirkja, a little Lutheran church situated on top of a small hill with superb views of the ocean and town.
 We could even see the rocks in the ocean at Reynisfjall in the distance.

 Next stop was Reynisdrangar.
-We drove back inland and then across to the other side of the hills to reach there.
-We got a closer look at the rocks protruding from the ocean.
-It seemed like landscape from another world.
+We drove back inland and then across to the other side of the hills to reach it.
+We got a closer look at the rocks protruding from the ocean; it seemed like a landscape from another world.

 We also saw the basalt columns at the Reynisdrangar Cliffs and the Hálsanefshellir Cave.
-I remember seeing similar basalt columns before when we visited the Giant’s Causeway in Northern Ireland many years ago and our tour guide at that time told us that the other end of the Giant’s Causeway was in Iceland.
-We finally made it here 10 years after seeing that.
-The waves crashing on the beach gave a glimpse of how rough the Atlantic Ocean was.
+I remember seeing similar basalt columns before when we visited the Giant’s Causeway in Northern Ireland many years ago; our tour guide at that time told us that the other end of the Giant’s Causeway was in Iceland.
+We finally made it here 10 years after hearing that.
+The waves crashing on the beach gave a glimpse of how rough the Atlantic Ocean really was.

-It started to rain again and we decided to move towards the Reynisfjara viewpoint.
-The road took us uphill till we were greeted with magnificent views of the Reynisfjara Beach and Arnardrangur, a single basalt rock stack which stands on the beach.
+It started to rain again, and we decided to move towards the Reynisfjara viewpoint.
+The road took us uphill until we were greeted with magnificent views of the Reynisfjara Beach and Arnardrangur, a single basalt rock stack which stands on the beach.

 We then drove onwards to Dyrhólaey, a small hilltop with picturesque views, a lighthouse, and a large arch of volcanic rock in the sea.

-It was past noon and after looking at options for lunch, we decided to drive back to Vík and go to The Soup Company.
-My wife decided to have the Icelandic lamb and I went for the sampler in which I got smaller bowls of all 3 soups: Red hot lava, Broccoli Cheddar and Icelandic lamb.
+It was past noon, and after looking at options for lunch, we decided to drive back to Vík and go to The Soup Company.
+My wife decided to have the Icelandic lamb, and I went for the sampler in which I got smaller bowls of all three soups: Red Hot Lava, Broccoli Cheddar, and Icelandic Lamb.
 We were also served bread and butter along with the soups.
-There was also the option of getting refills, even of a different soup, so my wife tried the Broccoli Cheddar and I got the Icelandic lamb.
-The soups were all warm and tasty and overall this was an enjoyable meal.
+There was also the option of getting refills—even of a different soup—so my wife tried the Broccoli Cheddar and I got the Icelandic lamb.
+The soups were all warm and tasty; overall, this was an enjoyable meal.

-Feeling nice and full, we left Vik and started driving to our next stop, the Secret Lagoon.
-Known locally as Gamla Laugin, this was supposed to be the oldest swimming pool in Iceland.
-They’ve tried to keep it natural and simple for a more authentic Icelandic experience compared to Blue Lagoon or Sky Lagoon.
-We reached there around 5:00pm and bought the entrance tickets.
-There was also a walking path around the main pool where we could see a hot water river and also the active geysers which supply the naturally heated water to the pool.
+Feeling nice and full, we left Vík and started driving to our next stop: the Secret Lagoon.
+Known locally as Gamla Laugin, this is the oldest swimming pool in Iceland.
+They’ve tried to keep it natural and simple for a more authentic Icelandic experience compared to the Blue Lagoon or Sky Lagoon.
+We reached there around 5:00 PM and bought the entrance tickets.
+There was also a walking path around the main pool where we could see a hot water river and the active geysers which supply the naturally heated water to the pool.

 We entered the gender-segregated changing rooms where there were lockers for use.
-It was also required for individuals to thoroughly shower in the buff before going to the pool to maintain the hygiene and cleanliness.
-The water was warm, clean, rich in sulfur, at 38-40 Celsius.
-It was nice to spend time here to relax and unwind at the end of our 4 days in Iceland before we flew out.
-We were one of the last people to leave as it was almost dark.
+It was also required for individuals to thoroughly shower in the buff before entering the pool to maintain hygiene and cleanliness.
+The water was warm, clean, and rich in sulfur, staying at 38–40°C. It was nice to spend time here to relax and unwind at the end of our four days in Iceland before we flew out.
+We were among the last people to leave as it was almost dark.

 The drive back from the Secret Lagoon was long and lonely.
-It started raining after a while and as we got closer to the airport the rain got very intense.
-We had to re-fuel the car before returning it.
+It started raining after a while, and as we got closer to the airport, the rain became very intense.
+We had to refuel the car before returning it.
 Most petrol pumps we drove to didn’t have any shelter from the rain.
-I tried to fill in petrol at one such place but it was very tough with the wind and rain.
-Given how much wind and rain and snow Iceland gets I think they would have planned for most petrol pumps to be covered/sheltered but that wasn’t the case which was surprising to me.
-We finally found a petrol pump which was covered and I was able to refeul the car.
+I tried to fill the tank at one such place, but it was very tough with the wind and rain.
+Given how much wind, rain, and snow Iceland gets, I thought they would have planned for most petrol pumps to be sheltered, but that wasn’t the case, which was surprising to me.
+We finally found a petrol pump that was covered, and I was able to refuel the car.

-Driving back towards the airport, I dropped off my wife and our bags at the airport and then drove to return the rental car.
+Driving back towards the airport, I dropped off my wife and our bags at the terminal and then drove to return the rental car.
 The return process was easy.
 Similar to the USA, I had to park the car in a line behind some other cars and leave the keys inside.
-The attendant wasn’t there, so I went inside the office and the person at the desk just asked me if I had re-fueled.
-When I confirmed, he said that they would check the car and send me an email the next day.
-The rain had luckily stopped so I could walk back to the terminal building.
+The attendant wasn’t there, so I went inside the office, and the person at the desk just asked me if I had refueled.
+When I confirmed, he said they would check the car and send me an email the next day.
+The rain had luckily stopped, so I could walk back to the terminal building.

 We changed into fresh clothes and headed to drop off the bags.
-The check-in agent was able to give us the boarding pass to Frankfurt but not onward to Malta.
+The check-in agent was able to give us the boarding passes to Frankfurt but not onward to Malta.
 She asked us to check at Frankfurt.
-I asked her to call Lufthansa backoffice and find out more.
-She was eventually able to get through and found out that since our flight from Frankfurt to Malta had been changed by Lufthansa, it had to be re-confirmed or something like that.
-She was able to issue us the boarding pass to Malta as well.
-Our last 2 flights were on Turkish Airlines and those boarding passes couldn’t be issued here.
+I asked her to call the Lufthansa back office to find out more.
+She was eventually able to get through and found out that since our flight from Frankfurt to Malta had been changed by Lufthansa, it had to be re-confirmed.
+She was then able to issue us the boarding passes to Malta as well.
+Our last two flights were on Turkish Airlines, and those boarding passes couldn’t be issued here.

-We cleared the security check and then stopped at Mathús for dinner.
+We cleared security and then stopped at Mathús for dinner.
 We ordered a chicken burger and fish & chips.
-They asked us come back in 10 minutes while they prepared the food.
-It was nice to have a warm meal and portions were adequate.
+They asked us to come back in 10 minutes while they prepared the food.
+It was nice to have a warm meal, and the portions were adequate.

 🚘 Zero Car